If You Want More, Make Room: How to Get Unstuck in Life

 If you want more, make room.

 I saw it clearly: I was asking for increase while my life was already full.
 Full of pressure.
 Full of overthinking.
-Full of obligations I’d outgrown.
+Full of obligations I had outgrown.
 Full of versions of myself that no longer fit.

-How to Get Unstuck in Life Often Has Nothing to Do With Effort
+How to Get Unstuck in Life Without Forcing Everything

 When we feel stuck, our instinct is to push harder.
 Do more.
 Hold tighter.
 Figure it out.
 But being stuck isn’t always about lack of effort—it’s often about lack of space.